ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 Line 18: extension=.fasta <-- Change "fasta" to the extension used in your fasta file (usually fna, faa, fa, or fasta)

 Line 33: (OPTIONAL) By default, the EggNOG command will search the standard EggNOG database.
-If working with bacterial genomes, I strongly recommend changing to the bacterial database by replacing:
+If you're working with bacterial genomes, I strongly recommend changing to the bacterial database by replacing:
-/bucket/HusnikU/Databases/EggNOG_mmseqs2_databases/Standard.mmseqs/mmseqs.db

-with
-/bucket/HusnikU/Databases/EggNOG_mmseqs2_databases/Bacteria.mmseqs/Bacteria.mmseqs
+/bucket/HusnikU/Databases/EggNOG_mmseqs2_databases/Standard.mmseqs/mmseqs.db --> /bucket/HusnikU/Databases/EggNOG_mmseqs2_databases/Bacteria.mmseqs/Bacteria.mmseqs

 If all variables are correct, just run the script using "sbatch KEGGstand.slurm"